cxn03651/write_xlsx/page_set_up.md

 This method is used to specify the area of the worksheet that will be printed.
 All four parameters must be specified.
-You can also use A1 notation, see the note about ["Cell notation"](worksheet.html#cell-notation).
+You can also use A1 notation, see the note about [CELL NOTATION][].

     worksheet1.print_area('A1:H20')    # Cells A1 to H20
     worksheet2.print_area(0, 0, 19, 7) # The same